 While there are no specific or required qualification standards, potential riders should understand that this is a very challenging route with the potential for extreme weather changes and long stretches with no services.
 We highly recommend that the first time you race Hoodoo, you do so with crew.

 The Hoodoo 500 is a super tough race through very remote areas.
 You absolutely must be willing to put a rack and bag on your bike, as well as carry a camelbak.
 You absolutely must be willing to carry everything you could possibly need to make it through a long, dark and cold night (and perhaps the better part of the second or third night) in areas where there are no services.
-Between the hours of 10pm and 8am, finding an open store to buy food will be pretty much impossible.
-You may, however, be able to find water at the many campgrounds along the course, or from a local garden house in someone’s yard.
+Between the hours of 10pm and 8am, finding an open store to buy food will be very challenging.
+You may be able to find water at the many campgrounds along the course, or from a local garden house in someone’s yard.
 You absolutely must be willing to study the route and do as much research as required to plan your refueling stops, rest stops if needed, and water sources.
 Before signing up, do your homework!

 For a newbie Hoodoo racer attempting the Voyager or Voyager 72 division, at the very minimum your cycling experience should include multiple day bike-packing adventures, and/or completion of a 400k brevet, 24 hour event or a supported 500-mile race within the past two years.